 Is it hands-free?
 A free standing microphone is preferred, but clip-on is acceptable if it's static-free.

 6. Student Tables are not necessary for assembly program students.
-They are most comfortable sitting on the floor.
-If cafeteria tables must remain during the assembly, then please arrange them so that students are sitting facing forward.
+Students are most comfortable sitting on the floor.
+Cafeteria tables should be cleared to allow enough floor space for the students, but if the tables must remain during the program, then please arrange them so that students are seated facing forward.
 Tables or desks are required, however, for students participating in Origami Intensives.
 The chairs and desks should be arranged so that the students are facing Christine.

 7. Chairs: Christine needs five extra chairs up front with her for student volunteers and/or puppeteers.